boumannm/boumannm/README.md

 ## About me
 Random things about me:
 - 🖥️ My main PC has a Ryzen 2600, 16GB RAM and a Vega 56.
-- 📺 The last anime i finished was JuJutsu Kaisen 🔥🔥.
+- 📺 The last anime i finished was Tensura Nikki: Tensei shitara Slime Datta Ken.
 - 🎮 The game i play most is Rocket League.